About

-Dr Phil Jauncey is a performance psychologist, whose activities include corporate facilitation, education of staff and managers, personal success mentoring, speaking about parenting, counselling and working as a sports psychologist.
+Dr Phil Jauncey is a performance psychologist, whose activities include corporate facilitation, education of staff and managers, personal success mentoring, speaking about parenting, counselling and working in the areas of sport and performance.
 As a keynote speaker, Phil has been described as “one of Queensland’s most dynamic presenters…has stimulated sports and professional audiences alike.
-His contagious passion for life has an overwhelming ability to leave guests wanting more as he tackles the more technical mind sets of self development and gets back to basics.”
+His contagious passion for life has an overwhelming ability to leave guests wanting more as he tackles the more technical mind sets of self-development and gets back to basics.”
 (Brisbane Breakfast Club).

 Phil has a strong academic background and has 4 degrees; B.A., B.D., Masters and Doctorate in Counselling and Educational Psychology.
 He has lectured at Mt Gravatt CAE (now Griffith University), QUT and the University of Queensland in areas such as educational psychology, social psychology, developmental psychology, counselling, marketing and multicultural psychology.
-He was voted the “Outstanding Lecturer of the Year of 1990″ at QUT.
-He is a registered psychologist.
+He was voted the “Outstanding Lecturer of the Year of 1990” at QUT.
+He is a registered psychologist, and a Fellow of the Australian Psychological Society and the APS College of Sports and Exercise Psychologists.
+Phil is a member of Sports Medicine Australia (SMA).

 In the corporate world, Phil’s expertise in language and social science resulted in his being appointed advertising and promotions manager at Dreamworld in 1988 and then marketing and educational specialist for Mincom from 1988 to 1990.
 He also developed methods of improving advertising for both television and radio.

-His educational involvement has continued with talks to teaching staff, parents and students in the areas of learning strategies, effective self-management of themselves and others, successful relationships, handling stress and creating enhanced learning environments.
+His educational involvement has continued with talks to principals, teaching staff, support staff, parents and students in the areas of learning strategies, effective self-management of themselves and others, successful relationships, handling stress, coping with change and creating enhanced learning environments.

 Some of Dr Jauncey’s topics